-Whether you’re shooting a short film or starting a new podcast, audio is super important.
-It isn’t going to ruin your short film or podcast and plenty of great content is made using just the microphone built into your smartphone, but having great sound can really take your project up to the next level.
-The problem is trying to figure out which microphone is best for you can be a daunting process.
+Whether you’re shooting a short film or starting a new podcast, audio quality is very important to production value.
+While many creators make a lot of great content with just a smartphone, you may want to take your project to the next level.
+The problem is that figuring out which microphone is best for you can be daunting.

-Arguably the most important step in getting good audio is figuring out exactly what kind of audio you want to record.
-You can get the most expensive microphone you can find and still not get crispy clear audio if you’re in the wrong environment.
-There are some special cases, but I’m willing to bet if you’re reading this you mainly only care about how to record vocals or instruments.
-Knowing which one is most important to you will then help you decide the type of microphone to get.
+Arguably the most important step in picking a mic is figuring out exactly what you’re going to record.
+You can get the most expensive microphone and still not get crispy clear audio if you’re in the wrong environment.
+It’s likely that if you’re reading this, you mainly only care about recording vocals or instruments.
+Knowing which is most important to you will help you decide which type of microphone to get.

 What are the different kinds of microphones?